 Is yogurt good for you, I mean, really?

 Yogurt is good and good for you, isn’t that what we’ve leaned?
 Looking at the ingredients list at the grocery store, one can begin to wonder if this is really true after all.
-What had me wonder was the sugar content, “other” ingredients, and live cultures, or rather, the lack thereof.
+What had me wonder was the high sugar content, “other” ingredients, and live cultures, or rather, the lack thereof.
 As I’ve read about it and looked more closely at ingredients lists, I have found that store bought yogurt often contains loads of sugar, artificial colors and flavorings, and not all of them contain live cultures.
 Sure, the culture is alive when it first starts out, but not necessarily by the time the yogurt ends up at the store.
 According to an article by Dr. Weil, MD, yogurt is sometimes heat treated after the fact to increase shelf life, which kills the precious living bacteria that we need.
 “Made with” doesn’t mean “still alive”.
 Look for “active” or “living” cultures.
 OR: simply make it at home!!
 It’s easy, cheap, absolutely delicious, and you decide what goes into it.
 Even though I do believe plain is better for you, personally I love sweetened vanilla yogurt.
 I have found that it doesn’t take near the amount of sugar to satisfy me as what I’ll find in a container from the store.
 I’m OK with adding a little sugar at home.

 Do you need to purchase an incubator for culturing?